divyam1408/Clustering-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/17786795/128554705-c2cb7c1c-7c83-4054-b55f-bcf56a9248a0.png)

-If we want to add single points one by one in our screen we can do that by just pressing key o from our keyboard. just move your mouse cursor to the posiiton you want to create a single data point and then press o This is a very good way if we want to create some sparser clusters and if we want outlier points in our data , as shown below:
+If we want to add single points one by one in our screen we can do that by just pressing key o from our keyboard. just move your mouse cursor to the posiiton you want to create a single data point(NOTE: Do not click on the point) and then press o
+This is a very good way if we want to create some sparser clusters and if we want outlier points in our data , as shown below:
 ![image](https://user-images.githubusercontent.com/17786795/128555651-1a49eb7c-47da-4cdc-99ab-3f0cbb4964ad.png)
 Here by repeated pressing of key o we can create such clusters also.